Welcome to the Bluff Heights Neighborhood Association

 The Bluff Heights Neighborhood Association (BHNA) is an incorporated organization with tax-exempt status [501 (c)(4)] that serves the Bluff Heights neighborhood in Long Beach.
 BHNA is a voluntary organization recognized by the State of California as a non-profit organization (20-1682830).

-The Bluff Heights neighborhood, is represented by both the 2nd and 3rd City Council Districts.
+The Bluff Heights neighborhood, is represented by the 2nd City Council District.
 The neighborhood extends from Redondo Avenue on the east to Junipero Avenue on the west, 4th Street on the north to East Broadway Avenue on the south, omitting Carrol Park and Lowena Historic Districts (see the map below for the exact boundaries).
 Bluff Heights is recognized by the City of Long Beach as an historic district, that is regulated by special codes to help to preserve the architectural integrity of the homes and buildings in the neighborhood.

 Bluff Heights Historic District (BHHD) was given historic landmark status by the City of Long Beach on July 13, 2004.
 Originally the area was part of the Alamitos Beach Townsite, developed by John W. Bixby in 1886 and annexed to Long Beach in 1905.